TerryV8/click-count/docs/docker.md

-# Docker

-Why do we need Docker?
+# Why do we need Docker?

 The short list of benefits includes:

 - faster development process